perforce/helix-authentication-service/containers/README.md

 * `authen.doc`: load balancer in front of authentication service instances
 * `auth-svc1.doc`: authentication service listening on port `3001`
 * `auth-svc2.doc`: authentication service listening on port `3002`
+* `jwt.doc`: simplistic service for issuing and validating JSON web tokens
 * `ldap.doc`: OpenLDAP to which Shibboleth delegates user authentication
 * `oidc.doc`: OpenID Connect identity provider
 * `redis.doc`: Redis instance for failover of the authentication service instances
+* `rediss.doc`: Redis (with TLS) for failover of the authentication service instances
 * `shibboleth.doc`: SAML 2.0 identity provider

 The only piece of information that is needed for the client application (e.g. Helix Core with the `loginhook` extension and Swarm) is the URL to the load balancer: https://authen.doc